 The time is now!
-Contra Costa residents are already receiving ballots by mail.
+Contra Costa residents have already received ballots by mail.
 If you have not received yours, go to Where’s My Ballot?

 In case you’re like so many of us suffering from information overload, we’ve pulled together a simple summary of industry-related ballot information to help you make sense of each initiative.
 We hope this summary helps you better understand the information so you can confidently cast your votes.